electraaaaaa/lab2-branching-and-merging/recipe.md

 ## Decoration

 - Chocolate curls
-- A drizzle of salted caramel sauce
+- A spoonful of salted caramel sauce

 ## Instructions